sophongo/sophdoc/docs/en/end-user/insight/quickstart/otel/operator.md

 ## Prerequisites

 Please ensure that the insight-agent is ready.
-If not, please refer to [Install insight-agent for data collection](../install/install-agent.md) and make sure the following three items are ready:
+If not, refer to [Install insight-agent for data collection](../install/install-agent.md) and make sure the following three items are ready: